Theme Library Setup Tutorial

 Package Theme

-# Create ZIP package zip -r my-custom-theme.zip my-custom-theme/ # Verify package (should be under 50MB) ls -lh my-custom-theme.zip
+# Create a ZIP package zip -r my-custom-theme.zip my-custom-theme/ # Or, if you build with Keycloakify, use the generated JAR directly: # npx keycloakify build # produces dist_keycloak/keycloak-theme-for-kc-all-other-versions.jar # Verify the archive (should be under 50MB) ls -lh my-custom-theme.zip

 Step 3: Upload Your First Theme